 - Interesting and engaging work

 See the pattern?
 The next wave of employees prioritizes the opportunity to learn and advance their careers more than they do a bigger paycheck.
-Millennials and Gen. Z want to learn and grow.
+Millennials and Gen. Z workers want to grow with a clear and attainable career path.
 Said another way, they want you to train them and show them they’re more than just a number.
 They don’t just want a raise.

 Filling Roles “Just in Time”

 In a fast-paced world, just-in-time staffing helps you move quickly and efficiently while not introducing a ton of risk.
 Just-in-time staffing is a “pull-based” model, meaning that it allows you to hire based on your actual demand instead of estimated demand that may or may not materialize.
 This gives you access to people who meet your exact needs for however long you want.

 While this type of hiring has its benefits, it means that you’ll constantly be spinning in a revolving door of new hires.
 After a just-in-time worker finishes their project, there’s no guarantee they’ll work with you again.
 If that’s the case, you’ll have to find a replacement.
 Not only does this create a perpetual onboarding process, but given the short and time-sensitive nature of their roles, onboarding must happen quickly.
 You likely won’t have time to take these employees through the same onboarding process as you do FTEs.